-First off, let me say that this was a supreme hit with my 12 year old daughter who usually turns her nose up at almost everything I make!
-As a matter of fact, I hear her in the kitchen right now nibbling on the left overs…this is a good day.
-We have a winner here…this mac & cheese bake will hit the spot for the kids, just don’t say a word about what’s in it. ;) Now had I added veggies in the bake, it would not have passed which is why this is just a simple recipe.
-Feel free to add in veggies like broccoli, kale, etc…whatever you may usually add into a mac & cheese bake!
+This is kid tested and was a supreme hit with my 12 year old daughter who usually turns her nose up at almost everything I make.
+Now had I added veggies in the bake, it would not have passed which is why this is just a simple recipe, but feel free to add in veggies like broccoli, kale, peas, etc., whatever you may usually add into your favorite mac and cheese!

-- 16 oz. package pasta of choice (I used rice penne pasta) (works with an 8oz package too)
+- 16 oz. package pasta of choice (works with an 12oz package too)

 For the bread crumb topping

-- two pieces of bread or 1 cup bread crumbs
+- two pieces of bread or 1 cup panko bread crumbs

 - tablespoon olive oil